-After taking a leap of faith in September 2015 to step out of Corporate America and into the Amazon jungle, Melissa has since used her background in engineering, science, and management to help advance the plant medicine and psychedelic movements – first by helping run Pulse Tours as Operations Manager, and then as Director of Business Development – and now as COO and VP of Communications for Soltara.
+After spending years working in scientific labs and corporate offices, Melissa realized the healing and transformative potential of working responsibly with psychedelics and plant medicine.
+In 2015, she consciously chose to leave Corporate America and moved to live and work in the Amazon jungle.
+Melissa has since used her background in engineering, science, and management to help advance the plant medicine and psychedelic movements – first by helping run a top-rated ayahuasca center in Peru as Operations Manager, and then as Director of Business Development – and now as Founding Partner and COO for Soltara.
 She is passionate about using her technical, managerial, and problem-solving skills to help bridge the gap between the Western world and the incredible healing potential of plant medicines and holistic health.

-Melissa is very excited to be a part of this project and working with such a high-quality team that understands the importance and sacredness of this work.
-Her ethos is one of authenticity, professionalism, respect for tradition, transparency, and high-quality service.
-These mutual tenets are the team’s vision for Soltara as a whole, and she is honored to take part in creating a space that is a strong conduit for healing, sustainability, and knowledge, empowering each guest to become global beacons for positive change.
+Melissa is honored to be a part of this project and working with such a high-quality team that understands the importance and sacredness of this work.
+Her ethos is one of authenticity, professionalism, respect for tradition, reciprocity, and high-quality service.
+These mutual tenets are the team’s vision for Soltara as a whole, and she is grateful to take part in creating a space that is a strong conduit for healing, sustainability, and knowledge, empowering each guest to become global beacons for positive change.

 In an effort to dive more fully into the plant medicine movement and recent renaissance of psychedelic science, she is also currently writing a book called Roots of Consciousness, which has won the MAPS-sponsored psychedelic literature contest through Publishizer.
 Check it out here: www.rootsofconsciousness.net